RunestoneInteractive/httlads/_sources/Statistics/cs1_exploring_happiness.rst

            :x: Incorrect

    f.
 If you tried to copy/paste the functions from above you likely ran into
       some errors.
-Check the ranges carefully and remember what Sheets does when you copy and paste.
+Check the ranges carefully and remember what Sheets do when you copy and paste.
 If you insist on copy/pasting, then you are going to have to use $ to get it right.
 We'll leave it to you to figure that out.